Films by Title: "T"

 Tupac: Resurrection (2003) - The film explores Tupac Shakur's life, music, and death in 1996 by using voice-overs, interviews, and vocal tracks recorded by the late rap artist.
 It includes rare footage, home movies, private photographs, and excerpts from Shakur's poetry, journals, and letters, as well as Tupac memorabilia provided by his fans.
 Documentary, 112 min., DVD, dir: Lauren Lazin

-Tuskegee Airmen, The (1995) -The Tuskegee Airmen is a 1995 HBO television movie based on the exploits of an actual groundbreaking unit, the first African American combat pilots in the United States Amry Air Corps, that fought in World War II.
+Tuskegee Airmen, The (1995) - A 1995 HBO television movie based on the exploits of an actual groundbreaking unit, the first African American combat pilots in the United States Amry Air Corps, that fought in World War II.
 Drama, 106 min., DVD, dir: Robert Markowitz.

 TV or Not TV? with Fat Albert and the Cosby Kids (1976) - Monroe spends so much time watching TV that he forgets about his friends and his commitments.
 As a result of this he misses the opportunity to go to a rock concert and must watch it on TV instead.
 Children, 15 min., 16mm, dir: Hal Sutherland.